top of page

 “Pay attention,” Davy growled, releasing his hold as they continued across the street.

-“Sorry,” she mumbled again and matched her pace to his.
+“Sorry,” she mumbled and matched her pace to his.

 As they walked, the alleys and streets grew less heavily populated and more run down as they passed between districts.
 Lines tacked with clothing were strung between the buildings overhead, sending flickers of shadows over them as they moved.
 Davy reached into the band of his trousers and withdrew a handgun.